Affidavit: Definition

 In some cases, an introductory clause, called a preamble, is added attesting that the affiant personally appeared before the authenticating authority.
 An affidavit may also recite that the statement it records was made under penalty of perjury.

 An affidavit that is prepared for use within the context of litigation may also include a caption that identifies the venue and parties to the relevant judicial proceedings.

 Worldwide

 Australia

 On 2 March 2016, the High Court of Australia held that the ACT Uniform Evidence Legislation is neutral in the way sworn evidence and unsworn evidence is treated as being of equal weight.

 United Kingdom

 The term "affidavit" is used in the UK.
-According the UK government website, “The affidavit can be sworn or affirmed by a solicitor, notary or commissioner for oaths (for a charge) or by an authorised member of court staff.”
+According to the UK government website, "The affidavit can be sworn or affirmed by a solicitor, notary or commissioner for oaths (for a charge) or by an authorised member of court staff."

 India

 In Indian law, although an affidavit may be taken as proof of the facts stated therein, the courts have no jurisdiction to admit evidence by way of affidavit.
 Affidavit is not treated as "evidence" within the meaning of Section 3 of the Evidence Act.
 However, it was held by the Supreme Court that an affidavit can be used as evidence only if the court so orders for sufficient reasons, namely, the right of the opposite party to have the deponent produced for cross-examination.
 Therefore, an affidavit cannot ordinarily be used as evidence in absence of a specific order of the court.